 Normal Pressure Hydrocephalus (NPH) is a neurological disorder characterized by an excessive accumulation of cerebral spinal fluid (CSF) in the ventricles of the brain.
 CSF is always present, circulating critical nutrients to the brain and nervous system, and acting as a protective cushion.
 When the flow of CSF is interrupted in some way, the fluid can build-up, stretching the brain tissue and resulting in such symptoms as difficulty walking, impaired bladder control, and mild dementia.
 NPH is often misdiagnosed as Alzheimer's or Parkinson's disease.
 The cause of most NPH cases is unknown (idiopathic).

 Normal Pressure Hydrocephalus affects more than 1 in every 200 adults over the age of 55.
 An estimated 5-10% of individuals showing symptoms of dementia actually have NPH.
 The exact cause can rarely be determined – which is why NPH so often goes undiagnosed – but once identified, treatment can potentially lead to a return to normal levels of CSF in the brain.
-It is estimated that ¼ of a million North Americans may actually have Normal Pressure Hydrocephalus.
+It is estimated that upwards of 750,000 North Americans may actually have Normal Pressure Hydrocephalus.

 It is a difficult condition to diagnose but, once diagnosed, is readily treatable and its symptoms can often be reversed.
 NPH is not an inherited or genetic condition.
 There is no indication that you can develop NPH if someone in your family or extended family is affected.